Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 streams:.obj

-13. Write a VBScript that executes the Win32 console application built in step 12. and prints its process identifier to the alternate data stream .vbs of the file or subdirectory created in step 1. and execute it with the Windows Script Host console application:
+13. Write a VBScript that executes the Win32 console application built in step 12. and prints its exit code to the alternate data stream .vbs of the file or subdirectory created in step 1. and execute it with the Windows Script Host console application:

 CSCRIPT.EXE streams:.vbs